hackiftekhar/IQListKit/README.md

 ==========================

 If you wish to learn using a presentation then download the presentation PDF here: [Presentation PDF](https://raw.githubusercontent.com/hackiftekhar/IQListKit/master/Documents/IQListKitPresentation.pdf)

+If you wish to learn about how to use it with Modern Collection View layout then you can download the presentation PDF here: [IQListKit with Modern Collection View](https://raw.githubusercontent.com/hackiftekhar/IQListKit/master/Documents/IQListKitWithModernCollectionView.pdf)

 We'll be learning IQListKit using a simple example.